Charlie Plummer

 Career Peak

-In 2017, Charlie Plummer collaborated again with Steve Buscemi, this time in the drama "Lean on Pete," a touching story about a teenager's friendship with a horse.
-When the stable owner decides to put down the underperforming horse, Charlie's character steals his four-legged friend.
+In 2017, Charlie Plummer reunited with Steve Buscemi for the drama "Lean on Pete," a heartfelt story about a teenager's bond with a horse.
+When the stable owner decides to put down the struggling horse, Charlie's character steals his four-legged friend.
 Together, they embark on a journey to find the horse a new home.
-Charlie Plummer received the Marcello Mastroianni Award for best young actor or actress at the Venice Film Festival for his role in the film.

 Lean on Pete Official Trailer

-Charlie Plummer on Working with Ridley Scott in «All the Money in the World”
+Charlie Plummer on Working with Ridley Scott in 'All the Money in the World'

-A still from «All the Money in the World»
+A still from 'All the Money in the World'

-A still from «All the Money in the World»
+A still from 'All the Money in the World'

 I realized this is what I want to do for the rest of my life.
 I learned from people who've dedicated decades to this, and for me, it's the most amazing thing in the world.
 I can't imagine giving up acting for anything else.